cal-cs184-student/hw-webpages-sp24-noah-ku/homework1.md

 *Our Modified Robot:*
 ![Task 3 My Robot](./assets/images/hw1/task3-my-robot.png)

-## Task 4: Barycentric coordinates
+## Task 4: Barycentric Coordinates

 Barycentric coordinates are useful when we need to interpolate values across a triangle.
 Here, barycentric coordinates tell us how much each vertex in the triangle contributes to the color of a point.